peoplepattern/slate/source/includes/_stitching_api.md

 `"twitter"`: Requesting this field appends other basic information about the Twitter account such as number of followers, number of tweets, whether the user is "Verified", etc.

 `"peoplepattern"`: Requesting this field appends some basic predictions from our other models to the response.
 This includes predictions of account type, some demographic information, and an "interestingness" score.

-An example POST body / response pair can be seen in the sidebar to the right.